 PGI Hosts 2018 China Platinum Jewellery Forum in Shenzhen

-On 7th December, Platinum Guild International (PGI)'s 2018 China Platinum Jewellery Forum opened in Shenzhen.
+Shenzhen (December 2018) - Platinum Guild International hosts 2018 China Platinum Jewellery Forum in Shenzhen on 7th December.
 Top platinum business leaders, innovators, industry experts, and partners came together at the forum for in-depth discussions on the latest developments, challenges, and opportunities in the Chinese platinum market, and to identify potential drivers of growth under the current economy.

 Based on market research data, Tim Schlick, Chief Strategy Officer of PGI, pointed out at the Forum that the global jewellery industry’s future will be significantly influenced by changes in consumer preference and retail trends.
 Challenges exist in many markets across the world—markets in China as well as the US, Japan, and India are affected by changing consumer demographics, the shift in preference from traditional jewellery to brand-name collections, and the rise of e-commerce and O2O commerce.
 These challenges will transform products, business models, and the way businesses interact with consumers.